 Deferred inflows of resources - A deferred inflow of resources is an acquisition of net position by the Township that is applicable to a future reporting period.
 For governmental funds this includes unavailable revenue in connection with receivables for revenues that are not considered available to liquidate liabilities of the current period.
+Deferred inflow for leases is related to leases receivable and is being amortized to recognize lease revenue in a systematic and rational manner over the term of the lease.
 The Township reports deferred inflows of resources as a result of pension earnings.
 This amount is the result of a difference between what the plan expected to earn from the plan investments and what the plan actually earned.
 This amount will be amortized over the next four years and included in pension expense.
 Changes in assumptions and experience differences relating to the net pension liability are deferred and amortized over the expected remaining services lives of the employees and retirees in the plan.